How to Enter

 Our online spaces are dedicated to providing a harassment-free experience for everyone, regardless of gender and gender identity, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
-We do not tolerate harassment of participants in any form.
-Sexual language and imagery is never appropriate.
+We do not tolerate the harassment of participants in any form.
+Sexual language and imagery are never appropriate.
 Participants violating these rules will be expelled from the Citizen Entrepreneurship Competition immediately.

 The following rules also apply to all offline events that take place on behalf of the Stiftung Entrepreneurship and the Citizen Entrepreneurship Competition, regardless of whether employees of the foundation or our partners are on site.

-No weapons of any kind, or drugs are allowed at Entrepreneurship Campus and at offline events.
+No weapons of any kind or drugs are allowed at Entrepreneurship Campus and at offline events.

 Participants are responsible for knowing and abiding by these rules.